-8 Sensory-Friendly Activities And Experiments You’ll Love Doing with Your ChildThe Autism Site
+8 Sensory-Friendly Activities And Experiments For Both Children And Adults With ASDThe Autism Site

 Sensory activities engage the body and mind, helping children and adults with autism to work off stress and manage their emotions.
 The activities help participants filter different sensory inputs and choose where to focus.
 Want to give it a try?
 Check out these fun activities!